ConnectSync/ConnectSync-Repo/README.md

 > npm run server
 ```

-Create a folder named 'config' and a json file inside it as 'default.json'.
+Create a .env file in the root directory.
 put the mongoURI and cloudinary keys inside the file.

 To run the frontend on localhost, go to the directory <mark>connectsync_client</mark> and run: